mleku/signr/README.md

 It provides the following functionality:

-- [ ] Key generation - using the system's strong entropy source
+- [x] Key generation - using the system's strong entropy source

+    - [x] hexadecimal
+    - [x] nsec
+    - [x] BIP39 word-keys

-- Key import
+- Secret key import

     - [ ] hexadecimal
     - [ ] nsec
-    - [ ] Bech32
     - [ ] BIP39 word-keys

 - [ ] Signing - using a distinct protocol to keep the signature space